joshdoman/confidential-script-lib/README.md

 To facilitate offline generation of the real `script_pubkey`, the child key is derived from the parent key using a non-hardened HMAC-SHA512 derivation scheme.
 This lets users generate addresses using the parent public key, while keeping the parent private key secure.

 This library is intended to be run within a TEE, which is securely provisioned with the parent private key.
-This decouples script execution from on-chain settlemnt, keeping execution private and enabling new functionality with minimal trust assumptions.
+This decouples script execution from on-chain settlement, keeping execution private and enabling new functionality with minimal trust assumptions.

 ## Failsafe Mechanism: Backup Script Path